What do outsourced projects and highway have in common?

 Mariya Pankratsyeva – Head of Customer Success

-Each team member should know what needs to be done and what is required of the developers – this will make it more comfortable for them to work and increase the chances that the result will meet the customer’s expectations.
+Each team member should know what needs to do.
+This will make it more comfortable for them to work and increase the chances that the result will meet the customer’s expectations.

 “Come to meetings not only to control, but also to inspire the team.
 A satisfied customer motivates the team better than any KPI.”